weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Shut down the socks shop running on the Kubernetes cluster

 If you followed the instructions above, there will already be a socks shop running on your Kubernetes cluster.
-Let's remove that, so that we can deploy a copy from our own fork.
+First remove that, so that you can deploy a copy from your own fork.

 ## Get a container registry account